-Anxiety is a normal response to stress that occurs in our daily lives.
+Anxiety is a common response to stress that many people experience in their day-to-day lives.
 In some situations, feeling anxious can be beneficial.
-It can alert us to dangers and also remind us to pay attention.
+It can alert us to potential dangers and remind us to pay attention.
 Anxiety disorders, however, differ from normal feelings of anxiousness or nervousness.
-These issues require anxiety treatment in order to help individuals live normal and productive lives.
+These mental health conditions require anxiety treatment in order to help individuals live healthy and productive lives.

 Rose Hill Center, a residential psychiatric facility in Holly, Michigan, offers comprehensive psychiatric treatment and rehabilitation services.
 We help individuals struggling with anxiety disorders learn new skills to better manage their lives.